 Greetings and Welcome!

 I am a Chancellor's Postdoctoral Fellow at the University of California Los Angeles, learning scientist, and researcher.
-I am also affiliated with the Psychology Departments of the University of California San Diego.
+I am also affiliated with the University of California San Diego.
 My research program, broadly defined, addresses questions of: (a) how do human beings learn and retain educationally relevant information? and (b) how can learning and memory be optimized to yield durable, long-lasting understanding and retention?
 This includes a focus on evidence-based learning techniques, including retrieval practice and interleaved practice.
 Previously, I completed my undergraduate studies via the Early Entrance Program at California State University Los Angeles and my graduate studies at the University of California San Diego.
 My research has been supported by an NSF Graduate Research Fellowship, an APA Early Graduate Student Researcher Award, and an NIMH T34 Pre-Doctoral Ruth L. Kirschstein National Research Service Award.
-I can be reached at: firstname.lastname@example.org.
+I can be reached at: email@example.com.

 Workshops and Resources

 Interested in graduate school?
 I've developed a series of instructional videos to help guide students through the application process and increase their chances of success.
 If you are in the SD area, consider attending Paths to PhDs, a panel workshop series where graduate students in the fields of psychology, cognitive science, and neuroscience share insights on successfully applying to, and succeeding in, graduate school.
 Want to improve your study skills?
 I have produced video guides to the most effective techniques.
 These are intended to help students learn how to take advantage of the best learning techniques for maximum academic performance.
 I also have a series of videos on writing successful research papers in APA style.
 Applying for competitive graduate fellowships such as the NSF Graduate Research Fellowship?
 Here are my tips for crafting a winning entry.